JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 Our purpose is therefore to help people document their project by showing them how to use Markdown to store their projects' documentation on Github.
 Github, through its version control system, is indeed a more than relevant tool for keeping track of one's project and letting people (within *and* outside of your team) know about *what is and has been going on*: it automatically records all the changes that have been done and stores the steps that have been taken throughout any project that it hosts.

 As mentioned above, the physical output that we'll be documenting is in the form of a luminous ruler that indicates the duration of an activity or event to help people manage their time better during any activity (such as a speech, a show etc).

+# Introduction to Github

+## Start using Github

+Github already provides us with a very helpful [github guide](https://guides.github.com) that helps people understand and use Github better.
+I would recommend to anyone willing to start using Github to consult this guide before starting.
+Yet, no need to understand and go through all the chapters at once.
+Just go for the chapters that are the most relevant for you.

+...**Hello world**. this chapter is a very clear introduction to the main features you'll be using for creating your documentation:
+- What is Github?
+- Creating an open source repository
+- starting and managing a new branch
+- Changing a file and commiting those changes on Github
+- Opening and merging a pull request

+## Start using Markdown

+Github also provides us with a guide on [mastering Markdown](https://guides.github.com/features/mastering-markdown/).
+It is very helpful to get some first insights on how to use Markdown to create and edit your readme/documentation.

 # Introduction to documentation THEORY